bmritz/ai-ghostfunctions/CONTRIBUTING.md

 Request features on the [Issue Tracker].

+## How to improve documentation

+To get a live-reloading version of the documentation locally, run:
+`NOXSESSION=docs make run-nox-session`.

+Make your changes in the `docs/` folder.

 ## How to set up your development environment

 You need Python 3.8+ and the following tools: